smitchell7/line_follower/README.md

 Read the control.py script, following the prompts in the comments.
 If completed, you should be able to do the following:

-1. Make the robot drive in a straight line.
+1. Control the robot to drive in circles.
-1. Make the robot drive in a large clockwise circle.
+1. Control the robot to follow a line.
-1. Make the robot drive in a small counter-clockwise circle.
+1. Control the robot to follow a line smoothly.